rayanramoul/Simple-Neural-Style-Transfer-App/README.md

 ```

 ## Deployment

-cd into the directory cloned and :
+Execute the app
 ```
 python3 main.py
 ```
+Generate the picture, you will find it in the **generated** directory

 ## Built With